anoorullah/CS-225-Final-Project/Final_Project_Proposal.md

 MST Runtime complexity: O(nlog(n)+mlog(n))
 Fibonacci heap runtime complexity: O(nlog(n)+m)

-## **2.A* search**
+## **2.Djikstra's Algorithm*
-A* search, as an extension of the Dijkstra’s path, will also have the input of a start point and destination, and return the best path.
-The cost here will also be the distance.
+Djikstra's Algorithm uses the distance between points and return the best path.
+The cost will be the distance.
 Input: start airport, destination airport
 Output: best path between the two airports
 Runtime complexity: O(b^d).
-According to Wikipedia: In the worst case of an unbounded search space, the number of nodes expanded is exponential in the depth of the solution (the shortest path) d: O(b^d), where b is the branching factor (the average number of successors per state).

 ## **3. BFS traversal**
 We will implement the BFS traversal to determine the shortest path given a start vertex and detect cycles.